Skip to content

 Registering custom keywords

-var keyword = "example_keyword"; // Our keyword will be [example_keyword]
+String keyword = "example_keyword"; // [example_keyword]

 Social.get().getTextProcessor().registerContextualKeyword(keyword, context -> {